 License Protection Program

-As noted, the TWU Air Transport Division will provide an attorney, at the International Union’s expense, to defend any member charged with FAA violations.
+As noted, the Air Divison will provide an attorney, at the International Union’s expense, to defend any member charged with FAA violations.

 In recent years, the FAA has increasingly focused on airline employees, especially certificated mechanics, as being the cause for accidents or other incidents involving air safety.